What are stretch marks?

 Stretch Marks Treated by a Novel Treatment – Two Options

-1. Apply a HOME EXFOLIATION PROCEDURE and BIO BODY CREAM, and follow with 6 hours of occlusion with a cheap petrolatum cream.
+1. Apply a HOME EXFOLIATION PROCEDURE and BIOSKINCARE CREAM, and follow with 6 hours of occlusion with a cheap petrolatum cream.
 Do this two or three times a week for stretch marks in Stages I and II a.

 2. Apply our ultra-exfoliating BIOSKINEXFOL Home Microdermabrasion for Stretch Marks and Raised Scars which is the same cream in BIO BODY CREAM, only it is infused with micro aluminum crystals for a gentle ultra-exfoliation by microdermabrasion and follow with 6 hours of occlusion.